Adult Mouth-to-Mask Ventilation

 - Press firmly around the edges of the mask and ventilate by delivering a breath over one second as you watch the person’s chest rise. .

-- If there is disinterest (because of an air-borne illness suspicion) in providing ventilation, hands-only CPR would be an equivalent option.
+- If there is disinterest in providing ventilation (because of an airborne illness suspicion), hands-only CPR would be an equivalent option.

 Adult Bag-Mask Ventilation in Two-Rescuer CPR